Multimodal Safe Control for Human-Robot Interaction: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented a novel formulation of safe control for systems with multimodal uncertainty where the system may be in one of multiple discrete modes and each mode has its own associated dynamics noise.
 We derived a least-restrictive controller (O-MMSSA) that balances the resulting control constraints from each mode to keep the safe set of controls as large as possible.
 We evaluated our proposed controller against a naive multimodal safe control baseline (N-MMSSA) and a unimodal safe controller (SEA) based on prior work.
 When evaluating on a simulated human-robot system, we found that our proposed controller keeps the human-robot system more safe that the unimodal baseline and keeps the set of safe controls larger than the naive multimodal baseline.
 This tells us that our proposed controller is helpful for improving both the safety and efficiency of human-robot interactions.

-Future work may additionally study how to deal with multiplicative uncertainty in the system (i.e. $g(x)$ has multimodal uncertainty), as well as test how these controllers perform on physical robots interacting with real humans.
+Future work may additionally study how to deal with uncertainty in $g(x)$, as well as test how these controllers perform on physical robots interacting with real humans.